nshore/dev-test-generalist/README.md

 #Instruction to set up Nick Shore Bike API Service

 Follow instructions as per README_original.MD to get Docker running with a Mongo DB container and test data.
+The application requires Docker running on ip address 192.168.99.100 and the port 27017.

 ##Additional

-Docker toolbox installed as Docker requires WIndows 10 + so my development instance use Docker Toolbox as this runs on Windows 7.
+For my dev environment I had to install Docker Toolbox as Docker requires WIndows 10+ and I had a dev environment running Windows 7.
+Below are the additional steps I had to take to get Docker Toolbox running on Windows 7.

-In order to get the Mongo DB running on Docker Toolbox you will need to complete the following commands.

 Make sure the Mongo container is running as a service with the following command.
 ```